CurveDocs/curve-docs/docs/crvUSD/amm.md

 ### `set_admin`
 !!! description "`AMM.set_admin(_admin: address):`"

+!!!guard "Guarded Method"
+    This function is only callable when `admin` is set to `ZERO_ADDRESS`.
+This condition was met at deployment, but after setting the admin for the first time, it cannot be changed.
+Admin for the AMM is always the corresponding Controller.

     Function to set the admin of AMM.
 Approval needs to be given to the controller in order for it to effectively call functions such as `deposit_range` and `withdraw`.
 The implementation of `approve_max` as a separate function was chosen because it consumes less bytespace compared to calling it directly.